What is the circular economy?

 Industrialization and consumerism go hand in hand.
 The industrial revolution triggered a huge shift from a largely agricultural economy to jobs centered in manufacturing that drove mass migrations to cities.
 Industrial workers made more money than their rural counterparts, giving them greater buying power and leading to increased consumerism.

-These trends were made possible by cheap and abundant materials, fossil fuel energy, and cheap labor.
+These trends were made possible by cheap and abundant materials, fossil fuel energy, and cheap labour.
 Steep population growth, rapid urbanization, and globalization based on a linear economic model have pushed these trends to extreme heights.
 While this model has led to an improved standard of living, it has also led to global warming, depletion of natural resources, and ecosystem destruction.

 Just as industrialization and consumerism did not occur overnight, the shift towards circularity has been decades in the making.
 In the late 1970s, Walter R. Stahel, a founding father of industrial sustainability, coined the term “cradle to cradle,” a design concept that aims to reduce waste by focusing on products that are safe for humans and the environment.
 Popularized by the book Cradle to Cradle: Remaking The Way We Make Things, the concept was widely implemented by architect William McDonough, who was introduced as the “father of the circular economy” in 2017 at the World Economic Forum.